U of T experts tackle questions about AI safety, ethics during panel discussion

 They also discussed how risks surrounding the technology can be mitigated in different sectors.

-Moderator, Karina Vold, assistant professor in U of T’s department of philosophy at the Faculty of Arts & Science, noted that because AI systems operate “in a world filled with uncertainty and volatility, the challenge of building safe and reliable AI is not easy and mitigation strategies vary widely.”
+Moderator, Karina Vold, assistant professor in the Institute for the History & Philosophy of Science & Technology in the Faculty of Arts & Science, noted that because AI systems operate “in a world filled with uncertainty and volatility, the challenge of building safe and reliable AI is not easy and mitigation strategies vary widely.”

 She proceeded to ask the panel to share their thoughts on the portrayal of AI in popular culture.